flightdeck2sim/MSFS-AIG/README.md

 <br>
 <b>INSTALLATION INSTRUCTIONS:</b><br>
 <br>
-Get the latest release of our Alpaca Airways flightplan for AIGAIM <a href="https://github.com/flightdeck2sim/MSFS-AIG/releases" target="_blank">here</a><br>
+Get the latest release of our Alpaca Airways Flightplan for AIGAIM <a href="https://github.com/flightdeck2sim/MSFS-AIG/releases" target="_blank">here</a><br>
 <br>
 Copy the "<b>VCPAI_AlpacaAirways_2022_v*.zip</b>" to your harddrive.
 Open the AIGTech - AI Manager and click the "Install (local ZIP)" tab.
 Direct to and choose the downloaded